ibm-cloud-docs/mas-ms/architecture.md

 * MAS MS customers are provisioned two (2) environments by default: (1) PROD and (1) NON-PROD
 * All clients will be provisioned in their own application instance using dedicated namespace(s)
 * IT Administration for the PROD and NON-PROD environments is solely managed by IBM's MAS-MS operations team
-* Clients can access PROD and NON-PROD systems via brwoser based URL
+* Clients can access PROD and NON-PROD systems via browser based URL
 * MAS-MS is an internet based offering that runs over HTTPS.
 There is no private cloud or direct connect option for MAS-MS
 * Clients are provided application administrator access for all applications ordered
 * All servers are Red Hat Linux O/S
 * Maximo Manage databases are IBM DB2.
-Oracle and MS SQLServer are not supported
+Oracle and MS SQLServer are not supported.

 ## MAS-MS Integrations
 {: #mas-ms-integrations}